aergoio/eth-merkle-bridge/docs/source/validator.rst

                                 validators
         --privkey_name PRIVKEY_NAME
-                                Name of account in config file to sign anchors --auto_update         Update bridge contract when settings change in config file
+                                Name of account in config file to sign anchors --anchoring_on        Enable anchoring (can be diseabled when wanting to only update settings)
+        --auto_update         Update bridge contract when settings change in config file
+        --oracle_update       Update bridge contract when validators or oracle addr change in config file
         --local_test          Start all validators locally for convenient testing

     $ python3 -m ethaergo_bridge_operator.validator.server -c './test_config.json' -a 'aergo-local' -e 'eth-poa-local' --validator_index 1 --privkey_name "validator" --auto_update